thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 toc_max_heading_level: 4
 title: How can You Believe in Miracles in a Scientific Age? | Christian Apologetics
 sidebar_label: How can You Believe in Miracles in a Scientific Age?
-description: Explore how belief in miracles including the virgin birth, resurrection and supernatural healings - can coexist with science, historical reasoning, and philosophical inquiry in today's world.
+description: Explore how belief in miracles including the virgin birth, resurrection and supernatural healings - can coexist with science, historical reasoning and philosophical inquiry in today's world.
 keywords: ["How can you believe in miracles in a scientific age?","Miracles and science","belief in miracles","Christian apologetics","scientific age","God and science","supernatural events","resurrection of Jesus","historical evidence for miracles","natural laws","divine intervention","faith and reason","scientific worldview","argument for miracles"]
 ---